dmarkrollins/sequent/README.md

 You'll notice you can enter them from both the top of the retro board and the action items view.

-When you create an action item the best practice is to assign it to a specific team members by simply adding their name to the action item title.
+When you create an action item the best practice is to assign the thing to a specific team member by adding their name to the action item title.

 So for example - assigning a networking task to _Jim_ might look something like this: